drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 For a complete device failure, most or all files in the pool will be corrupted: since ZFS distributes data across all vdevs, most files will have blocks on every vdev.

-Anecdotally the odds of a second failure during a RAID-Z resilver are uncomfortably high[^7].
+Anecdotally the odds of a second failure during a RAID-Z resilver are uncomfortably high.
 Compared to mirrors, a resilver of RAID-Z vdev involves much more device activity: they generally have more devices and hence more capacity, and must read parity bits to recreate missing data.
 The general wisdom of the internet recommends skipping raidz1 in favor of raidz2, or even raidz3.

 RAID-Z width is mainly limited by
-How to choose RAID-Z width?[^4]
+How to choose RAID-Z width?
-Choosing certain sizes can avoid storage overhead.[^6] Rule of thumb that RAID-Z vdev device counts should be kept to single digits or low teens.
+Choosing certain sizes can avoid storage overhead.
+Rule of thumb that RAID-Z vdev device counts should be kept to single digits or low teens.

 Mirror vdevs have faster and safer recovery because of their smaller size,